-Since the early 1990s, additional strategies to support sustainable fisheries in the presence of declining wild steelhead abundance have been implemented, including harvest restrictions (i.e., bag limits), gear restrictions, reduced season length, and, in 2016, a statewide ban on harvesting wild steelhead.
+Since the early 1990s, additional strategies to support sustainable fisheries in the presence of declining wild steelhead abundance have been implemented, including harvest restrictions (i.e., bag limits), gear restrictions, reduced season length, a rule indicating that wild steelhead may not be removed from the water and, in 2016, a statewide ban on harvesting wild steelhead.
 These strategies were designed to support recreational fishing opportunities by limiting mortality on wild populations.
 Given previous failures to meet escapement goals and some of the lowest wild steelhead returns on record, WDFW expanded use of the "no fishing from a floating device" rule and restricted the use of bait in steelhead fisheries across all coastal watersheds in the winter of 2020-21.
 Together, these regulations were expected to provide fishing opportunity for a growing number of steelhead anglers in the presence of a declining wild steelhead population by reducing total encounters and associated mortalities.